 Expense Ratio is inversely related to the AUM of the fund.
 When the value of a funds’ assets is small, the expense ratio is higher such that the management meets the fund expenses from a smaller asset base.
 Whereas, when the asset value of a fund is huge, the expense ratio is comparatively lower as the expenses get distributed across a wider asset base.

 However, SEBI allows fund houses an extra of 30 basis points (0.30%) in expense ratio over and above the mentioned maximum limits for selling in beyond top 30 cities, only if 30% or more of new inflows come from beyond the top 30 cities.
 This is done to widen the penetration of the mutual funds in tier 2 and tier 3 cities.

-Fund houses are also allowed to charge 5 basis points (0.05%) of AUM over and above the maximum expense ratio limits in lieu of an exit fee, wherein exit load is levied or is applicable.
-However, AMCs are not allowed to charge the expense ratio in lieu of exit load for close-ended schemes.
+Fund houses are also allowed to charge 5 basis points (0.05%) of AUM over and above the maximum expense ratio limits instead of an exit fee, wherein exit load is levied or is applicable.
+However, AMCs are not allowed to charge the expense ratio instead of exit load for close-ended schemes.

 Expense Ratio of Index Funds, ETFs, and Fund of Funds (FoFs)